 - Instructional Technology Subcommittee

 - IT Assessment Subcommittee

 - Security & Compliance Subcommittee

 - Project Request and Project Prioritization Task Force

 - Other subcommittees as deemed necessary

-In order to fulfill their specific responsibilities, the subcommittees will either resolve the issues directly at subcommittee meetings or may create small and more specialized workgroups made up of subcommittee members and augmented by additional technical or functional subject-matter experts from across the WSU Pullman campus and the branch campuses who are invited to join the workgroup to resolve a specific issue.
-As appropriate, the subcommittees will also help identify strategic opportunities, consistent with their respective scope and responsibilities, to best advance the University’s leadership position in the utilization of IT and cyber-infrastructure in support of its strategic goals.
+In order to fulfill their specific responsibilities, the subcommittees will either resolve the issues directly at subcommittee meetings or may create small and more specialized workgroups made up of subcommittee members and augmented by additional technical or functional subject-matter experts from across the WSU system to join the workgroup to resolve a specific issue.
+As appropriate, the subcommittees will also help identify strategic opportunities, consistent with their respective scope and responsibilities, to best advance the university’s leadership position in the utilization of IT and cyber-infrastructure in support of its strategic goals.